The Unwanted Biochemistry Behind The Stress Response

 And why we don’t really want to overdo all that stress.

+Granted, we do need a bit of stress in our lives to get things done.
+We humans weren’t built to be lazy slobs — we sometimes do need some form of pressure on us to get things done.
 Getting out of our comfort zones is always the first step to personal growth.
 We get some stressors in here and there to keep us on track, but too much stress isn’t good — whether it comes in the form of physical, psychological, emotional or financial stress.
+But too much pressure isn’t good for us at all.

-Our bodies exhibit similar biochemical responses to stress.
+Our bodies exhibit biochemical responses to stress.
 It is mentioned in an article by the Mayo Clinic that:

 When you encounter a perceived threat — such as a large dog barking at you during your morning walk — your hypothalamus, a tiny region at your brain’s base, sets off an alarm system in your body.
 Through a combination of nerve and hormonal signals, this system prompts your adrenal glands, located atop your kidneys, to release a surge of hormones, including adrenaline and cortisol.